 A device that has been certified by one of the agencies above will bear that agency’s mark so that the device purchaser and installer can know immediately that the particular device is approved for use in a hazardous area.
 All of the information about area classification, division and zone, equipment group, and temperature class is also provided on the equipment label.
 It may not be readily apparent how to make sense of it all, however.
 Below is an image of the product label from a Precision Digital product, the PD8 ProtEX-MAX, with all applicable agency approval information.

-What may look like a jumble of letters and numbers is very specific and crucial information that is necessary for any hazardous area application.
-An installer or purchaser needs to be able to break down this code to properly vet the equipment being installed.
+What may look like a jumble of letters and numbers is precise and crucial information necessary for any hazardous area application.
+An installer or purchaser needs to break down this code to vet the equipment being installed properly.

-Understanding the regulations and standards by which industrial equipment should be approved in order to operate in a hazardous area is fundamental to ensuring the safety of personnel and property.
-As evidenced by the unfortunate events which took place at the sugar refinery at Port Wentworth and by many other industrial accidents that have occurred before and since, great precautions must be taken when working with potentially flammable materials.
-The hazardous area regulations pertaining to electrical devices operating in potentially flammable environments are only one small part of the regulatory requirements necessary in order to prevent disastrous situations.
-However, being able to understand the specifications and classifications of hazardous area devices is imperative to purchasing and installing the correct equipment for your location.
+Understanding the regulations and standards by which industrial equipment should be approved to operate in a hazardous area is fundamental to ensuring personnel and property safety.
+As evidenced by the unfortunate events at the sugar refinery at Port Wentworth and many other industrial accidents that have occurred before and since great precautions must be taken when working with potentially flammable materials.
+The hazardous area regulations of electrical devices operating in potentially flammable environments are only one small part of the regulatory requirements necessary to prevent disastrous situations.
+However, understanding the specifications and classifications of hazardous area devices is imperative to purchasing and installing the correct equipment for your location.

-If you or someone you know is unsure or unaware if their work environment is potentially hazardous or for more information on hazardous area specifications, contact us for help.
+If you or someone you know is unsure or unaware of their work environment is potentially hazardous or for more information on hazardous area specifications, contact us for help.